 Are they qualified?

 As tradespeople, we certainly don’t want to speak ill of our fellow tradesmen.
-However, because a lot of trades have low barriers to entry meaning anyone could market themselves as a tree Professional, for example.
+However, because a lot of trades have low barriers to entry meaning anyone could market themselves as a professional tree surgeon, for example.
 Buy a few tools, post a few adverts online and suddenly you’re hired to do a job you’re simply not qualified to do safely and effectively.
 Always check qualifications!
 Tree surgery is especially important because of the high level of danger that the job poses.
 Safety must be paramount.
-Our tree professionals are City and Guilds qualified and hold level 3 diplomas in forestry and arboriculture.
+Our tree surgeons are City and Guilds qualified and hold level 3 diplomas in forestry and arboriculture.
 This means you’ll have a guarantee that we’re experts in our discipline and can be trusted to carry out all-things-tree-surgery safely and effectively.